Negative273DegreesCelsius/Discord-Bot-APCSA-Project/README.md

 # Discord-Bot-APCSA-Project
 This is a program made for a class project.
-It is heavily inspired by [Geoguessr](https://www.geoguessr.com/) and uses the [Google Maps API](https://developers.google.com/maps) to generate static street view images.
+It is heavily inspired by [Geoguessr](https://www.geoguessr.com/) and uses the [Shutterstock API](https://www.shutterstock.com/developers) to generate static street view images.

 ## Libraries Used:
 This project uses [Discord.py](https://github.com/Rapptz/discord.py) to communicate with Discord's API.